 Certain categories of income are taxed with a fixed rate (withholding tax), e.g.:

 If the shareholder of the Polish company is a Polish resident, a resident of the EU, the European Economic Area (EEA) or Switzerland and shareholding of at least 10% (or 25% for Switzerland) is kept for a minimum uninterrupted period of 2 years, dividends paid out by the Polish company qualify for an exemption from the corporate income tax.

 Since 1st July 2013 interest and royalties are exempt from the withholding tax provided that certain conditions stipulated in the EU Royalty-Interest Directive are met (e.g. payments are made between 25% parents, subsidiaries or sister companies and the shareholding stems from ownership of shares, the holding is maintained for an uninterrupted period of at least two years).

-The general rule is that costs incurred for the purpose of generating income, retaining or protecting the sources of income are considered as tax deductible costs, except where otherwise stated in law.
+The general rule is that costs incurred for the purpose of generating income in Poland, retaining or protecting the sources of income are considered as tax deductible costs, except where otherwise stated in law.
 A taxpayer may treat any cost as tax deductible, if it is connected with the business activity it carries on, and if such costs have an impact on the amount of profit derived.

 Non-deductible costs include among others:

 Assets which have a useful life of more than one year and an initial value of over PLN 10.000 are deemed capital items and therefore subject to depreciation.
 The expenditures on the acquisition of items with the initial value of less than PLN 10.000 constitute tax deductible costs in the month when they are given for use.